zeromq/libzmq/builds/zos/README.md

     [`libsodium`](http://doc.libsodium.org/), which has not been
     ported to z/OS UNIX System Services yet.

-*   `test_monitor` will sometimes fail with `SIGPIPE` (about 1 run in 4); this appears to be a problem with SIGPIPE not being ignored and has been reported upstream.
+*   Some tests will occassionally fail with `SIGPIPE` (about 1 run in 4 one of the tests will fail); this appears to be a problem with SIGPIPE not being ignored and has been reported upstream.
+    The tests work fine if run again.

-*   `test_spec_rep` (and possibly other tests) occassionally fail with `Resource temporarily unavailable`, which is a result of EAGAIN not being properly caught in all places and the function call retried.
+*   Some tests will occassionally fail with `Resource temporarily unavailable`, which is a result of EAGAIN not being properly caught in all places and the function call retried.
 This has also been reported upstream.
+Again the tests work fine if run again.

 ## ZeroMQ on z/OS UNIX System Services: Portability notes